-Right after container’s creation, you can immediately proceed to its configuration.
+Right after creation, you can immediately proceed to the container configuration.
 Below, we’ll show several basic actions that may be useful for you to get started:

 Tip: Additionally, with the Mount Points and Exports sections below, you can: